corda/corda/docs/source/generating-a-node.rst

 -------------------
 A node can be created manually by creating a folder that contains the following items:

-* The Corda JAR
+* The Corda Enterprise JAR

-    * Can be downloaded from https://r3.bintray.com/corda/net/corda/corda/ (under /VERSION_NUMBER/corda-VERSION_NUMBER.jar)
+    * The binary ``corda-VERSION_NUMBER.jar`` provided to your organisation.

 * A node configuration file entitled ``node.conf``, configured as per :doc:`corda-configuration-file`

 * A folder entitled ``cordapps`` containing any CorDapp JARs you want the node to load

-* **Optional:** A webserver JAR entitled ``corda-webserver.jar`` that will connect to the node via RPC
+* **Optional:** A webserver JAR entitled ``corda-webserver-VERSION_NUMBER.jar`` that will connect to the node via RPC

-    * The (deprecated) default webserver can be downloaded from http://r3.bintray.com/corda/net/corda/corda-webserver/ (under /VERSION_NUMBER/corda-VERSION_NUMBER.jar)
+    * The (deprecated) default webserver is available to you for testing and should not be used in a production environment.
     * A Spring Boot alternative can be found here: https://github.com/corda/spring-webserver

 The remaining files and folders described in :doc:`node-structure` will be generated at runtime.